ankitects/ankimobile-docs/src/preferences.md

 The backups include all your cards and statistics, but do not include sounds or images, since they take up a lot of space.

-The backup is taken in the background when you return to your device’s home screen, or switch to another app.
-A backup will only happen if more than an hour has elapsed since the last time a backup was created.
-AnkiMobile will store the last 15 backups.

 To restore from a backup, open the Backups section in the preferences, and tap on the backup you wish to restore to.

-It is also possible to customize the frequency and amount of backups that are created, via the settings at the top of the backups section.
-You can change 15 to a different number to adjust the number of backups.
-Set it to zero to disable backups completely.

 If you’re unable to get AnkiMobile to start due to a serious error, you can still retrieve the backups from the iTunes file sharing area: